NextStep is proud to offer CNA training in Colorado, Oregon and Washington. We'll be launching CNA programs in more states soon!

 We all will need to be cared for at some point in our lives.
 Caregiving is, as NextStep learner Emily R. puts it, “one of the most human things you can do with another person.”
 The ability to empathize with what individuals receiving care are experiencing is one of the most powerful tools in a CNA’s toolkit.
 Empathy can often be the foundation for courage, patience, and yes, even humor.

 Sound like you?
 Then you’d probably make a great caregiver!
-The first step is to get certified through NextStep’s training-to-placement program.
-Our blended-learning course is tuition free, can be completed in about six weeks and guarantees employment after graduation!
+The first step is to get trained through NextStep’s Nursing Assistant training-to-placement program.
+Our blended-learning course is tuition free, can be completed in as little as six weeks and guarantees employment after certification!